Fuzhou Changle International Airport

-Fuzhou Changle International Airport (IATA: FOC, ICAO: ZSFZ) is an international airport serving Fuzhou, the capital of Fujian province, China.
-The airport was inaugurated on 23 June 1997, after being approved to start constructing in 1992.
+Fuzhou Changle International Airport (IATA: FOC, ICAO: ZSFZ) is an international airport serving Fuzhou, the capital of East China’s Fujian province.
+It was inaugurated on 23 June 1997 after being approved to start construction by the state council in 1992.
 The current handling capacity is approximately 6.5 million people annually.

 The airport is located near the shore of the Taiwan Strait in Zhanggang Subdistrict, Changle, about 50 km east of central Fuzhou.
 The airport is also a major hub for the namesake Fuzhou Airlines and XiamenAir.

-In 2017, Fuzhou Airport handled 12,469,235 passengers and was 29th busiest in China by total passenger traffic.
-In 2016 the airport was the 23rd busiest airport in terms of cargo traffic and the 28th busiest airport by traffic movements.
+In 2017, Fuzhou Airport handled 12,469,235 passengers and was the 29th busiest in China by total passenger traffic.
+In 2016, the airport was the 23rd busiest airport in terms of cargo traffic and the 28th busiest airport by traffic movements.

 History

 Changle Airport was built to replace the old Fuzhou Yixu Airport (福州义序机场), a dual-use military and civil airport located in Cangshan District, and prepared for the base of the direct flights to Taiwan across the straits.
-The airport was designed by Singaporean RSP Architects Planners & Engineers Pte Ltd. The government of Fujian province hoped that the new airport could reach the standard of Singapore Changi Airport, but they soon realized it was too big, and shrank the scale of the airport.
-However, the scale of the airport was still much bigger than the norm that central government approved.
+The airport was designed by Liu Thai Ker at the direct request of Xi Jinping.
+The government of Fujian province hoped that the new airport could reach the standard of Singapore Changi Airport, but they soon realized it was too big, and shrank the scale of the airport.
+However, the scale of the airport was still much bigger than the norm that the central government approved.
 Changle Airport was opened in 1997.
-Due to the lack of Passenger flow, the airport had a great deficit in early years of operation.
-In 2003, the management of the airport was taken over by Xiamen International Airport Group, and began profiting from 2005.
+Due to the lack of passenger flow, the airport had a significant financial deficit in the early years of its operation.
+In 2003, the management of the airport was taken over by Xiamen International Airport Group, and became profitable from 2005.

-In February 2017, Xiamen Airlines operated Changle's first direct route to North America, with a Boeing 787-9 service to New York–JFK airport.
-On 11 December 2018, a second intercontinental route to Paris was launched.
+In February 2017, XiamenAir operated Changle's first direct route to North America, with a Boeing 787-9 service to New York–JFK airport.
+On 11 December 2018, a second intercontinental route to Paris–Charles de Gaulle was launched.

 Future expansion

-In September 2019, the National Development and Reform Commission approved for airport phase two expansion project.
+In September 2019, the National Development and Reform Commission approved a second expansion project.
 The project includes the following construction works: